 This developer has done several very big shows, including the Consumer Electronics Association (CEA) annual trade show.
 For smaller associations, they have rolled out two new products EventLink and Member Direct, an always on service designed to keep in touch during the year.

-- EventMobi was born in Toronto in 2009/2010 and allows organizers to easily create and customize their event app.
+Born in Toronto in 2009/2010, this developer allows organizers to easily create and customize their event app.
 It was one of the first to offer mobile registration, networking via LinkedIn profiles, and instant notifications.
 Now, it also offers surveys, live polls and gamification.

 A note of caution